 A Folly for Mrs Macquarie by Fiona Hall

-Sitting high on the path above the Opera House garden entry, this sculpture by Fiona Hall is my favourite in the garden.
-Along with Mrs Macquarie’s Chair just a little further along the path, the site may have been the place that Governor Macquarie’s wife Elizabeth passed the time overlooking the harbour.
+Sitting high on the path above the Opera House gates, this sculpture by Fiona Hall is my favourite in the garden.
+Along with Mrs Macquarie’s Chair just a little further along the path, the site is thought to have been a place that Governor Macquarie’s wife Elizabeth passed the time overlooking the harbour and waiting for ships to arrive from home.
 The sculpture depicts the family crest, bones of animals who once roamed the area and Norfolk Pine fronds.

 Boy Extracting a Thorn – Sculptor: Unknown